UP | HOME

 Algorithms that update a TωA should call the method prop_keep() and use the argument to specify which of the properties they preserve.
 Algorithms that input a TωA and output a new one may call the method prop_copy() to copy over the subset of properties they preserve.
 Using these two functions ensure that in the future, whenever a new property is added to the TωA class, we cannot forget to update all the calls prop_copy() or prop_keep() (because these functions will take a new argument).

 The HOA printer also tries to not bloat the output with many redundant and useless properties.
 For instance deterministic automata are necessarily unambiguous, and people interested in unambiguous automata know that, so Spot only outputs the unambiguous property if an unambiguous automaton is non-deterministic.
-Similarly, while Spot may output alternating automata, it does not output the no-univ-branch property because we cannot think of a situation where this would be useful.
+Similarly, while Spot may produce alternating automata, it does not output the no-univ-branch property because we cannot think of a situation where this would be useful.
 This decision can be overridden by passing the -Hv (or --hoa=v) option to the command-line tools: this requests "verbose" properties.

 The following table summarizes how supported properties are handled.
 In particular: